hophaver/dubot/README.md

 # Dubot

-Discord bot with LLM chat
+Discord bot with LLM chat and various features

 ## Requirements